microsoft/ELL/docs/tutorials/Getting-started-with-audio-keyword-spotting-on-the-Raspberry-Pi/index.md

 [Windows] cmake -G "Visual Studio 15 2017 Win64" .. && cmake --build . --config Release && cd ..\..
 ```

-Run this script on both the featurizer_16k and classifier_16k folders.
+Run this script on both the compiled_featurizer and compiled_classifier folders.

 Now, you are almost ready to use these compiled models.
 Before you do, copy over some Python helper code.
 This code uses the **pyaudio** library to read .wav files or to read input from your microphone by converting the raw PCM data